One of the biggest mistakes businesses make with their content is to only publish it in a single place such as their website.

-However, you're likely to achieve higher organic reach on LinkedIn if you're including a link that keeps them on the platform, rather than directs users to an external website.
+However, you're likely to achieve higher organic reach on LinkedIn if you include a link that keeps them on the platform, rather than directs users to an external website.

 To do this, you can repurpose your content onto the LinkedIn Publishing Platform—more info below—and then link to that article instead (and do so in a way that still helps build your list or otherwise directs interested visitors to your own website).

-As well as visibility within LinkedIn itself, articles on the LinkedIn Publishing Platform are also indexed by Google.
+As well as visibility within LinkedIn itself, articles on LinkedIn's Publishing Platform show up in Google's search results.

 LinkedIn Publisher posts are also indexed by Google and show up in organic search results.
 To me, this is one of the best features of it.
 Your website will never have the same ability as a site like LinkedIn to rank at the top of the search results.